Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Introduction

-As well as the position of the propagating front, we also have the velocity field in the shelf and sheet.
-The methods used to obtain this data and the results are discussed and compared with theoretical expectations.
-The thickness of the shelf as a function of position (the profile) is also shown from a photograph, and compared with our model.
+As well as the position of the propagating front, we also show thickness of the shelf as a function of position (the profile).
+This is based on a photograph which agrees rather well with our model (Section \ref{Thickness_Profile}).
+To help confirm our model, we used particle imaging velocimetry (PIV) to determine the velocity field in the shelf (Figure \ref{Velocity_Profile}) and sheet (Figure \ref{Sheet_Profile}).
+The methods used to obtain this data and the results are discussed and compared with theoretical expectations in Section \ref{PIV}.

-Using our newly developed understanding, we give a partial explanation of the effect of an ice shelf collapsing on the rate of flow of the associated ice sheet.
+Using our newly developed understanding, we give a partial explanation of how a collapsing ice shelf affects the rate of flow of the associated ice sheet (Section \ref{Towards_nature}).
 This should be treated with some caution at this stage, but can readily explain large increases in the flow rate over short time intervals (such as occurred with Larsen B).
 Our work suggests that such a phenomenon can only occur in ice shelves significantly affected by sidewall contact, something which is easily checked.
 Our model allows a rough calculation of the magnitude of the effect if a particular ice shelf were to collapse, based on topography and other data.
 However, our work does not shed much light on which shelves are likely to actually collapse.